-Sexist comments: It is a common misconception that harassment must be of a sexual nature in order to be considered illegal.
+- Sexist comments: It is a common misconception that harassment must be of a sexual nature to be considered illegal.
 However, under Title VII, offensive conduct that is based on an employee's sex that is severe and pervasive enough to create a hostile work environment, is also illegal.
-For example a workplace might be hostile if supervisors are constantly stereotyping women, telling them to wear specific types of clothing or are leaving them out of important meetings because of their gender.
+For example, a workplace might be hostile if supervisors are constantly stereotyping women, telling them to wear specific types of clothing or are leaving them out of important meetings because of their gender.

-Harassment by others: It is clear that when a manager or colleague is the harasser, it is illegal.
+- Harassment by others: When a manager or colleague is the harasser, it is illegal.
 But, under federal law, an employer also has the responsibility to protect employees from harassment by outsiders, who might be customers, clients, vendors or even business partners.
 If the employer knows or should have known that harassment is occurring, prompt action must be taken to stop the harassment.

 Finally, it is important to note that the harassed and harasser could be of any gender.
 Traditionally, sexual harassment creates images of a woman being harassed by a man.
 While this scenario is still more common, there have been a number of cases where women harass men in the workplace.
 Same-sex harassment, whether it's male against a male or female against a female, is also illegal.

 What Can I Do to Legally Protect Myself Against Sexual Harassment?

 Here are a few steps you can take right away to help protect yourself and your legal rights: